alisterg/worklog-insights/README.md

 - [ ] Items here
 ```

-Two commands are available:
+# Usage

-`work wfh --from="YYYY-MM-DD" --to="YYYY-MM-DD"`
+`work --from="YYYY-MM-DD" --to="YYYY-MM-DD"`

+Will output:

-Will output the number of days you worked from home between two dates.
+1. The number of days you worked from home

-`work hours --from="YYYY-MM-DD" --to="YYYY-MM-DD"`

-Will output the average number of hours worked between two dates.
+2. The average number of hours worked per day

+NOTE: `from` is inclusive and `to` is exclusive

 # Development